calebk1/aep-sdks-documentation/resources/troubleshooting-guides/troubleshooting-push.md

-# Push Messaging
+# Push messaging

 {% hint style="warning" %}
 This troubleshooting guide requires [Project Griffon](../../beta/project-griffon/).
-For more information about access and how to set up Project Griffon, see the [documentation](../../beta/project-griffon/).
+For more information about access and how to set up Project Griffon, please read the [Project Griffon documentation](../../beta/project-griffon/).
 {% endhint %}

 When implementing push messaging via the Adobe Experience Platform Mobile SDK, you can validate the client-side implementation by verifying that you completed the following steps: